-The role played by Confucius in China’s history is comparable to the one played by Jesus Christ in the history of the West.
-The comparison holds despite the fact that Confucius was an avowed secularist, neither claiming nor offering any special insights on matters spiritual or cosmological.
+The role played by Confucius in China’s history is comparable to the one played by Jesus Christ in that of the West.
+The comparison holds despite the fact that Confucius was an avowed secularist, neither laying claim to nor offering up any special insights on matters spiritual or cosmological.

 It wasn’t until imperial China was nearing its sad, ragged end that a significant number of Chinese began to openly question the role Confucianism had played in their country for so long.
 After the fall of the last Chinese dynasty at the turn of the twentieth century, these “reformers” lumped Confucius in with the hidebound Chinese writing system to which he had become so indelibly linked.
-Both, they said, had had a stultifying effect on China, had been among the principal reasons it had proved so manifestly unable to adapt itself to the challenges of modernity.
-When the Communists swept into power at mid-century, they launched a concerted assault on Confucianism, with as much fervor as their ideological comrades in the West were deploying against Christianity.
-During the Cultural Revolution, shrines and monuments to Confucius were torn up by the roots and burned, the master himself made persona non grata in public and private discourse, with brutal consequences for violators of the taboo.
+Both, they said, had had a stultifying effect on China, had been among the principal reasons the country had proved so manifestly unable to adapt itself to the challenges of modernity.
+When the Communists swept into power at mid-century, they launched a concerted assault on Confucianism, with every bit as much fervor as their ideological comrades in the West were deploying against Christianity.
+During the Cultural Revolution of the 1960s and 1970s, shrines and monuments to Confucius were burned, the master himself made persona non grata in public and private discourse, with brutal consequences for violators of the taboo.

-It all amounts to an awful lot of credit and blame for any one man’s philosophy to navigate, but there you have it.
-Writing in 1935, when Confucianism was near its lowest ebb, Will Durant attempted to encompass the yang and the yin of it.
+It amounts to an awful lot of credit and blame for any one man’s philosophy to bear up under, but there you have it.
+Writing in 1935, when Confucianism was near its lowest ebb, Will Durant attempted to capture the yang and the yin of it.

 The history of China might be written in terms of [Confucianism’s] influence.
 For generation after generation the writings of the Master were the texts of the official school, and nearly every lad who came through those schools had learned those texts by heart.
 The stoic conservatism of the ancient sage sank almost into the blood of the people, and gave to the nation, and to its individuals, a dignity and profundity unequaled elsewhere in the world or in history.
 With the help of this philosophy China developed a harmonious community life, a zealous admiration for learning and wisdom, and a quiet and stable culture which made Chinese civilization strong enough to survive every invasion, and to remould every invader in its own image.
 Only in Christianity and in Buddhism can we find again so heroic an effort to transmute into decency the natural brutality of men.
 And today, as then, no better medicine could be prescribed for any people suffering from the disorder generated by an intellectualist education, a decadent moral code, and a weakened fibre of individual and national character, than the absorption of the Confucian philosophy by the nation’s youth.